diballesteros/blog-posts/developer-blog-nuzlocke-tracker-part-5-readme.md

 Github can help out with a generic format but I suggest making adjustments respective to your project.

-Ideally, this section should reference the CODE\_OF\_CONDUCT and any special steps needed for the pull request process.
+Ideally, this section should reference the CODE_OF_CONDUCT and any special steps needed for the pull request process.

 ### Miscellaneous

 At the very end, I added a small section to be able to contact me as well as some legal information as the app is pokemon related in nature.

-And that’s it!
-Let me know what you think about the README or if you have any other details that you include in your project’s READMEs

-_Originally published at_ [_https://relatablecode.com_](https://relatablecode.com/developer-blog-nuzlocke-tracker-part-5-readme/) _on January 9, 2022._